16 Oct 2015 • BLOG - News

 Track bounces, unsubscribe rates and SPAM complaints and follow up on these, for instance, by removing inactive contacts.
 This will help you maintain a good sender reputation in the long-term.

 Updating your list, personalizing, analyzing and making sure your emails are responsive, are all key ingredients in successful email marketing.
-These email stats may give you a scare, but hopefully our tips will give your marketing the shock treatment it needs to boost your ROI.
+These email stats may give you a scare, but hopefully our tips will give your marketing the shock treatment it needs to boost your ROI and give your users a treat.